AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-memory-optimizations-for-columnstore-compression.md

 ---
-title: Improve columnstore index performance in Azure SQL | Azure
+title: Improve columnstore index performance - Azure SQL Data Warehouse | Azure
 description: Reduce memory requirements or increase the available memory to maximize the number of rows a columnstore index compresses into each rowgroup.
 services: sql-data-warehouse
 documentationcenter: NA